 Ref: 0180 – for diving

-Ref: 0050 – for Outdoor Equipment, Snowsport and Driving
+Ref: 0050 – for outdoor equipment, snowsport and diving

 As part of the NZQA application process, schools and providers also need to supply a letter of support from the relevant industry training organisation.

 This letter shows that you meet the specific industry requirements and that you have the resources in place to effectively deliver and assess the unit standard(s).

 Before we can give you a letter of support, we will need some information from you.
 We've listed this information below.

 Schools and providers who have consent to assess any of our programmes need to participate in moderation to ensure consistent and fair assessment practice across the board.